reshmabidikar/slate/source/includes/_account.md

 None.

-**Returns**
+**Response**

-A `204` http status without content.
+If successful, returns a status code of 204 and an empty body.

 ## Custom Fields

-Custom fields are `{key, value}` attributes that can be attached to any customer resources, and in particularly on the customer `Account`.
+Custom fields are `{key, value}` attributes that can be attached to any customer resource.
+In particular they can be added to the customer `Account`.
+For details on Custom Fields see [Custon Fields](#custom-fields).

 ### Add custom fields to account

-Allow to add custom fields for a given `Account`.
+Add custom fields to a given `Account`.

 **HTTP Request**